badoualy/mobile-dev-tools/stitcher/README.md

 options:

 - `--input <dir>` input directory
+- `--bounds y1:y2` range of rows (Y values) that defines the area to look in
+- `--threshold <value>` how many successive row should be identical to be considered a match (default: 1)
-- `--timeout <value>` screenshot matching timeout value in ms (applied on a couple of images, not a global timeout)
+- `--timeout <value>` timeout before aborting merge
-- `--debug true` will draw bounds of each chunk in a different color on the result
+- `--debug true|false` will draw bounds of each chunk in a different color on the result (default: false)

 The result will be exported into `result.png`